Hi-Angel/notes-backup/libinput.md

 4. if sum > 0 then undo movements till this last one

 `undo movements` is probably easier by emulating the move in reverse order.

+# todo

+* don't see a point in `TOUCH_NONE`.
+If a touch doesn't exist, then there's no pointer to it.
+The way libinput works is a touch bound to touchpad state aka `tp_dispatch`, which in turn stores pointers to touches.
+So, currently there're 2 different ways to disable a touch: set pointer to 0, or set a  `TOUCH_NONE`.
+Let's consolidate it by only using a pointer.
+Also, what's the difference between `TOUCH_HOVERING` and `TOUCH_UPDATE`.